carlywilk/capstone/README.md

 This app is built on the foundations of intersectionality, consent-based care, and queer safety.

 ### Features
 The user will be directed to the landing page at app start.
 On the mobile site, the user will be able to read a description of the app and then choose between searching for a specific resource or navigating to a different page (map view, list view, or more details about site).
-On the desktop site, the user will see all functionality within the one page.
+On the desktop site, the user will see all functionality within the one page with the option to navigate to a list only view, a map only view, or further details about the app, app creator, and future directions.

-**From left to right are the following three sections:**
+**From left to right are the following three sections on desktop width:**
 1. **Site Information:** The site information will include the logo, about, and search bar.
 2. **Map View:** The middle section will be a map where the user can see pins of the resources.
 3. **Resource View:** The resource view will include a resource details card, an emergency services information card, and a legend for the map and site.